grimaldiantonio/exPfact/testing/README.md

 To generate multiple solutions, just add the parameter `--rep` to the previous command.
 To produce 100 predictions of protection factors, all with similar agreement with protection factors:

-` python ../python/exPfact.py --temp 300 --pH 7.0 --dexp test.Dexp --ass test.list --weights test.weights --harm 0 --rand 10000 --seq test.seq --out out --rep 100`
+` python ../python/exPfact.py --temp 300 --pH 7.0 --dexp test.Dexp --ass test.list --weights test.weights --harm 0 --rand 10000 --seq test.seq --out out --rep 100  --ncores 4`

+Additional parameters:
+* `--rep`: the number of minimization procedures to be performed (i.e. the number of solutions to be calculated)
+* `--ncores`: the number of cores to run the calculations in parallel (default: 1).

 Variability in the prediction for specific residues provides a measure of the underdetermination of the problem.
 Use different assignment sets to see how the overlap of assigned peptides affect the quality of the prediction.

 Similarly to the case of a single solution, three outputs are generated, namely `out[i].pfact`, `out[i].Dpred` and `out[i].diff`, where `[i]` identifies the i-th solution.

 ## Descriptive statistics

 To analyse the outcomes of multiple minimization calculating average, median, minimum/maximum values, digit:

-` python ../python/descriptive.py --res out --top 50 `
+` python ../python/descriptive_statistics.py --res out --top 50 `

 Parameters:
 * `--res`: prefix of resutls to be analysed (equivalent to the paramter `--out` in the command to generate multiple solutions).
 E.g.: if outputs out1.pfact, ..., out100.pfact have been previously generated, use `--res out`